 Email id : arevi at iihs dot co dot in

-Aromar Revi is the Director of the Indian Institute for Human Settlements (IIHS) – India’s first prospective National University for Research and Innovation to address challenges of urbanisation through an integrated programme of education, research, consulting and advisory services.
+Aromar Revi is Director of the Indian Institute for Human Settlements (IIHS) India’s prospective independent national University for Research & Innovation addressing its challenges of urbanisation, through an integrated programme of education, research, practice and training.

-Aromar Revi is an international practitioner, consultant, researcher and educator with over a quarter century of inter-disciplinary experience in public policy and governance, the political economy of reform, development, technology, sustainability and human settlements.
+Aromar Revi is an international practitioner, consultant, researcher and educator with over thirty years of inter-disciplinary experience in public policy and governance, the political economy of reform, development, technology, sustainability and human settlements.

-Aromar has led over a hundred major research, consulting and implementation assignments in India and abroad; helped structure, design and review development investments in excess of $4 billion; worked on three of the world’s ten largest cities; with communities across twenty-five of India’s twenty-eight states apart from multiple international projects in half a dozen countries.
+Aromar has led over 100 major research, consulting & implementation assignments in India and abroad; helped structure, design & review development investments of over $ 8 billion; worked on 3 of the world’s 10 largest cities; and across all of India’s 29 states and multiple international projects in half a dozen countries.

-He is also one of South Asia’s leading disaster mitigation and management experts and has led emergency teams to assess, plan and execute recovery and rehabilitation programmes for ten major earthquake, cyclone, surge and flood events affecting over 5 million people and is on the Advisory Board of UNISDR’ Scientific & Technical Advisory Group and its bi-annual Global Assessment of Risk.
+He is one of South Asia’s most experienced risk and disaster management professionals having led teams to plan & execute rehabilitation programmes for 10 major earthquake, cyclone and flood events affecting over 5 million people and is on the Advisory Board of UNISDR’ Scientific & Technical Advisory Group and its bi-annual Global Assessment of Risk.

 Aromar has made significant contributions to human settlements development in India, for which he was elected an Ashoka Fellow in 1990.
 This includes a key role in the design of India’s national public housing programme – that now facilitates the building of over 2 million rural houses a year; infrastructure planning, upgrading and institutional reform in a number of million-plus cities.
 Ashoka Fellows are leading social entrepreneurs who are recognized for their innovative solutions to social problems and their potential to change society.